Spinal Fusion Surgery

 - Make sure your child doesn't drive or lift more than a few pounds until the health care provider says it's OK.

 Your health care provider also will let you know when your child can go back to school.
-Most kids go back about 3–4 weeks after the surgery.
-But they can't go to gym class or play sports for a while (usually 2–6 months).
-That's because the bones are still fusing.
+Most kids go back about 2–3 weeks after the surgery.
+Your provider will review specific activity restrictions after surgery.
+Your child will need to take a break from gym class and playing sports because the bones are still fusing.
 Let the school staff know your child will need help at first.
 The school can give your child extra time to get through the hallways or a second set of schoolbooks to keep at home.

 Sometimes kids need physical therapy to complete their recovery.
 This usually starts about 4–6 weeks after surgery.
 It can continue for several months.